-Over concentration on work

-Lack of sleep

-Improper over eating habits

-Use of alcohol or drugs (both legal and illegal)

-Poor work place ventilation
+Over concentration on work Lack of sleep Improper over eating habits Use of alcohol or drugs (both legal and illegal) Poor work place ventilation handy in traffic on slushy roads.

 Loud radio's; individual radio with ear plugs

-How to Improve Listening Safety Habits
+How to Improve Listening Safety Habits Become acquainted with the proper operational sounds of equipment and tools

-Become acquainted with the proper operational sounds of equipment and tools Listen closely to instructions.
-Ask questions if instructions are unclear or confusing Stay alert
+Listen closely to instructions.
+Ask questions if instructions are unclear or confusing Stav alert